Halliday’s Interpersonal Meta-function Analysis of Entrepreneur’s Public Speech in English and Central Kurdish A Comparative Study

 Bargiela-Chiappini, F., Nickerson, C. and Planken, B. (2007).
 Business Discourse.
 London: Palgrave Macmillan: UK.

 Halliday, M.A.K.
 (1970).
 ‘Functional Diversity in Language as Seen From a Consideration of Modality and Mood in English’.
-Foundations of

 Halliday, M.A.K. and C. Matthiessen.
 (2004). an Introduction to Functional Grammar: Third Edition.
 London: Edward Arnold.